chriscow/minds/README.md

 go run ./chat-completion-provider/
 ```

+---

 ## Usage

-### Basic Example
+### Basic Example: Joke Competition

-Here’s how you can compose handlers for processing a thread.
-This demonstrates a Joke Competition where two LLMs battle it out telling jokes to each other.
-We use the `For` handler to limit the number of rounds to 5.
+This example demonstrates a Joke Competition where two LLMs exchange jokes.
+The `For` handler limits the interaction to 5 rounds.
 See the `_examples/middleware-ratelimit` example for the full code.

 ```mermaid
 ---